 XI.1 BASIC SOURCES FOR AMBIENT AIR QUALITY EVALUATION

-The graphs of trends of air pollution characteristics of selected pollutants in agglomerations and in the whole territory of the Czech Republic starting from the year 1996 show the long-term development of the level of ambient air pollution.
-The values depicted in the graphs are calculated as the average from average concentrations only of those monitoring stations in the given territory which measured the monitored pollutant for the whole evaluated period.
+The graphs of trends in the pollution characteristics of selected pollutants in agglomerations and over the entire territory of the Czech Republic since 2000 show long-term trends in the air pollution levels.
+The depicted values were calculated as the average of the average concentrations at only those monitoring stations in the relevant territory that measured the monitored substance throughout the entire evaluated period.

-New calculation criteria pursuant to Annex I to the Directive 2008/50/EC and Annex IV to the Directive 2004/107/EC were implemented for air quality evaluation in this yearbook.
-The above annexes set the data quality objectives for ambient air quality assessment.
-Pursuant to Annex I to the Directive 2008/50/EC and Annex IV to the Directive 2004/107/EC only data from the measuring stations may be used for ambient air quality evaluation for which the requirement for minimum data capture amounting to 90 % is fulfilled.
-The requirements for the calculation do not include losses of data due to the regular calibration or the normal maintenance of the instrumentation.
-Without prejudice to Annex I to Directive 2008/50/EC, the criteria set in Annex XI of the same directive shall be used when aggregating data and calculating statistical parameters.
-Due to these changes some of the data presented in previous yearbooks may slightly differ as compared with the data presented in this yearbook.
+The air quality was evaluated for this yearbook em-ploying the calculation criteria in Annex I of Directive 2008/50/ES and Annex IV of Directive 2004/107/ES.
+These annexes set the data quality targets for ambient air quality assessment.
+According to Annex I of Directive 2008/50/ES and Annex IV of Directive 2004/107/ES, air quality may be evaluated only using data from monitoring stations at which the requirement of minimum data collection of 90% was met, not including losses of data as a consequence of regular calibration or normal maintenance of the instrumental technology.
+Without prejudice to Annex I of Directive 2008/50/ES, data collection and calculation of statistical parameters are based on the criteria set forth in Annex XI of this Directive.
+As a consequence of these changes, some of the data presented in earlier yearbooks may differ slightly from the data pre-sented in this yearbook.

 XI.2 CLASSIFICATION OF STATIONS